playn/playn.github.io/docs/overview.md

 The iOS backend uses [RoboVM] to compile Java bytecode to ARM executables for deployment on iOS.
 RoboVM provides excellent emulation of many of the JRE APIs, which allows one to use many third-party Java libraries if they restrict their deployments to Java, Android and iOS.
+As of RoboVM 2.3.6, the minimum supported iOS target is iOS 7.

 RoboVM also provides Java-friendly translations of nearly all of the native iOS APIs, which allows games to implement iOS-specific functionality (like Game Center integration, camera access, etc.)